How to Market an Ebook on a $10 Budget

 According to Canadian e-reading retailer Kobo, ebook consumption almost doubled between April 2019 and April 2020.
 Authors and business owners alike are cashing in on this boom thanks to the low cost of creating ebooks relative to print books.
 But even a surge this big isn’t guaranteed to send your book flying off the virtual shelves.
 Once it’s out there, knowing how to market your ebook will ultimately decide whether it sells.

 With a bit of careful planning, marketing your book doesn’t have to cost the world.
 In fact, some of the most effective tactics are completely free.
-With this in mind, we’re giving you nine detailed pointers to help you achieve your ebook marketing goals all within a $10 budget.
+With this in mind, we’re giving you nine detailed pointers to help you achieve your ebook marketing goals, all within a $10 budget.

 1. Identify your target audience

 Before you start promoting your ebook, work out who exactly you are marketing to by identifying your target audience.
 Though it may seem attractive to cast your net wide and reach as many readers as possible, trying to appeal to every possible reader is a losing battle.
-Focusing your marketing efforts on a specific group that are actually likely to convert into sales will be much more cost-effective.
+Focusing your marketing efforts on a specific group that is actually likely to convert into sales will be much more cost-effective.

 Pro tip: Construct a proto-persona to represent your target audience.
 You should have an idea of their age, hobbies, and where they spend their time online.
 These characteristics will reveal where to concentrate your marketing, your branding, and the tone and style of your copy.